The KMS Condition for the homoclinic equivalence relation and Gibbs probabilities: Construction of the -Algebra

 To extend $f_{t_{0}}$ for the case $t = t_{0}$ we need to solve the limit

 So define $f_{t_{0}} (t_{0},x) = L_{t_0}(x)$.

 In this way $f_{t_{0}}$ is a continuous function defined on a compact domain.
 Therefore we may assume that both it's real and imaginary parts are limited by a value $M$ in the domain.
-Since the limit in \eqref{definitionofL} exist, then we may choose a sequence of function indexed by the $t$ variable, $\{f_{t_0}(t_{n}, x)\}_{n \in \mathbb{N^{*}}}$ that converge to $L_{t_0}(x)$ when $n \to \infty$, e.g. $f_{t_{0}} (t_{0} + (1+i)/n, x)$.
+Consider a sequence of functions indexed by the $t$ variable, $\{f_{t_0}(t_{n}, x)\}_{n \in \mathbb{N^{*}}}$ that converge to $L_{t_0}(x)$ when $n \to \infty$, e.g. $f_{t_{0}} (t_{0} + (1+i)/n, x)$.
 In this way the dominated convergence theorem assures that the limit \eqref{basiclimit} is equal to the integral:

 Indeed formally what we have is,